The finite basis problem for words with at most two non-linear variables: Two algorithms for recognizing finitely based words among words with at most two non-linear variables

 In this case, Lemma \ref{oneword} (i) implies that ${\bf U} \preceq \{ ytyx^dtx^{m+1-d}, x^{m+1-d}tx^dyty | 0 <d \le m\}$ but one of the words $\{ x^{m+1}yty, ytyx^{m+1}\}$ is not an isoterm for $S$.
 Theorem \ref{t1}(vii) or its dual implies that $S(\{{\bf U}\})$ is non-finitely based. \end{proof}

 The next theorem gives us a computation-free way to recognize FB words among words with at most two non-linear variables.

 \begin{theorem} Let $\bf U$ be a word with at most two non-linear variables $a$ and $b$.
-Then the word $\bf U$ is finitely based if and only if $\bf U$ is either block-1-simple or contains a single block $\bf B$ such that ${\bf B} \not \in \{a^n, b^n | n \ge 0\}$ and satisfies one of the following conditions modulo renaming $a$ and $b$:
+Then the word $\bf U$ is finitely based if and only if $\bf U$ is either block-1-simple or there is a single block $\bf B$ for which ${\bf B} \not \in \{a^n, b^n | n \ge 0\}$ and this block satisfies one of the following conditions modulo renaming $a$ and $b$:

 (i) ${\bf B} =ab^m$ for some $m > 0$ and $\bf B$ is the first non-empty block of $\bf U$;

 (ii) ${\bf B} =b^ma$ for some $m > 0$ and $\bf B$ is the last non-empty block of $\bf U$;

 (iii) ${\bf B}=a^{n}b^{m}$ such that $min(n, m) =k>1$, $\bf U$ contains no $a$ to the right of $\bf B$, no $b$ to the left of $\bf B$ and one of the words $\{a {\bf U}_1ab {\bf U}_2b^k, a^k {\bf U}_1ab {\bf U}_2b\}$ is not a subword of ${\bf U}$ for any ${\bf U}_1, {\bf U}_2 \in \mathfrak A ^*$.